sebsauvage/Shaarli/README.md

 ## Upgrading

-Delete all files and directories except the `data` directory, then unzip the new version of Shaarli.
+ * **If you installed from the zip:** Delete all files and directories except the `data` directory, then unzip the new version of Shaarli.
 You will not lose your links and you will not have to reconfigure it.
+ * **If you installed using `git clone`**: run `git pull` in your Shaarli directory.

 ## About